 The steps up Jacob’s Ladder can be tiring, but the wide steps accommodate any walkers or pooch that may need a rest.

 Once you have found the pile of stones, take the path heading to the right, which will take you to Edale Rocks, which provides a picturesque spot for a picnic.

 From here take the path leading to the left leading to Noe Stool, which is one large lone rock that is hard to miss.

 The path from here will take you through some endearing woodland, which is paved for the rest of the dog-friendly walk before you cross over a wooden bridge and find yourself back at The Old Nags Head pub.

 Starting Point: Hathersage car park, S32 1DD

-Our next dog-friendly walk in the Peak District take you along the dramatic cliffs of Stanage Edge, where you are promises superb Derwent and Hope Valley, as well as Mam Tor and Kinder Scout.
+Our next dog-friendly walk in the Peak District takes you along the dramatic cliffs of Stanage Edge, where you are promised superb Derwent and Hope Valley, as well as Mam Tor and Kinder Scout.

-Park up in the quaint village of Hathersage before tackling this 9 mile walk with your canine companions, where you will pass North Lees Hall, a 16th century property which is thought to have provided the inspiration behind Mr Rochester’s home in Jane Eyre.
+Park up in the quaint village of Hathersage before tackling this 9-mile walk with your canine companions, where you will pass North Lees Hall, a 16th-century property that is thought to have provided the inspiration behind Mr. Rochester’s home in Jane Eyre.

-After passing the hall continue on to Stanage Edge itself, which is a gritstone edge which stretches for approximately 4 miles and offers vies of Dark Peak moorlands.
+After passing the hall continue on to Stanage Edge itself, which is a gritstone edge that stretches for approximately 4 miles and offers views of Dark Peak moorlands.